brenteliason/kata/README.md

 Given a text file consisting of a list of words, and a series of rows of single-character lists representing the word search grid, this program should search for the words in the grid and return a set of x,y coordinates for each word found.

+The program comes with two drivers, Tests.java and Driver.java.
+Tests takes in a file on the command line, runs a series of tests, and then prints the locations of the words found in the word search.
+Driver takes in a file on the command line, skips the tests, and just prints out the locations of the words found in the word search.
+You can rule either with the input files provided or with another one of your marking provided it complies with the requirements outlined below.

+## Quick Start (assumes you have Java installed) ##

+1) Download repository
+2) Run "javac *.java" inside word-search-kata folder
+3) In directory above word-search-kata folder, run java word-search-kata/[Driver or Tests] [name of input file]
+4) Enjoy

 ## Input/Output ##

 The program accepts a file that contains a list of words and then a grid of letters.